TIBCOSoftware/TCSTK-Cloud-CLI/docs/tasks/0_task_index.md

 [upload-spotfire-dxp](./upload-spotfire-dxp.md) - Uploads a Spotfire DXP into a specific library folder.

 [download-spotfire-dxp](./download-spotfire-dxp.md) - Downloads a Spotfire DXP from a library folder.

+## discover

+---

+[show-discover-process-analysis](./show-discover-process-analysis.md) - Show's the process analysis of Project Discover

+[show-discover-datasets](./show-discover-datasets.md) - Show's the datasets of Project Discover

+[show-discover-templates](./show-discover-templates.md) - Show's the templates of Project Discover

+[show-discover-dataset-files](./show-discover-dataset-files.md) - Show's a list of dataset files for Project Discover

+[export-discover-datasets](./export-discover-datasets.md) - Exports the datasets of Project Discover into JSON files

+[upload-discover-dataset-file](./upload-discover-dataset-file.md) - Uploads a CSV file for analysis in Project Discover

+[remove-discover-dataset-file](./remove-discover-dataset-file.md) - Removes a Dataset file in Project Discover

+[create-discover-dataset](./create-discover-dataset.md) - Create a Dataset for Project Discover

+[remove-discover-dataset](./remove-discover-dataset.md) - Removes a Dataset for Project Discover

+[run-discover-process-analysis](./run-discover-process-analysis.md) - Runs a Process Analysis for Project Discover

+[action-discover-process-analysis](./action-discover-process-analysis.md) - Run an action(Archive, Remove, Rerun) on a Process Analysis from Project Discover

+[export-discover-config](./export-discover-config.md) - Exports the configuration for Project Discover into a JSON file

+[import-discover-config](./import-discover-config.md) - Imports the configuration for Project Discover into a JSON file

+[watch-discover-config](./watch-discover-config.md) - Looks for changes in configuration for Project Discover JSON file, and uploads them

 ## oauth